Study theatre abroad

 1. Submit your application to Western International

 2. Once you receive an email confirming that your application has been accepted, then register for Theatre Studies 3900G through Student Central

-Destination Theatre is a Winter-term, 0.5 credit, experiential learning course on which students will travel to London, England for two weeks during Intersession.
+Destination Theatre is a Winter-term, 0.5 credit, experiential learning course on which students will travel to London, England or New York for two weeks during Intersession.

-Students can expect to spend approximately half of their contact hours (1/2 of a 1/2 course) in class at Western during Winter term 2020, and the other half while on location in England.
+Students can expect to spend approximately half of their contact hours (1/2 of a 1/2 course) in class at Western and the other half on location in London, England or New York.

 During class time at Western we will read widely in the basics of theatre and performance studies, in order to ensure we have a shared baseline for discussion; students will be encouraged to investigate individual research avenues related to their own fields of study.
 We will also read some key texts in urban performance studies, in relation to the course's current theme.

 In London, we expect to stay on campus at Queen Mary, University of London, in the city's vibrant east end.
 Students will enjoy individual rooms in shared flats, and will be given the option of choosing half board, bed and breakfast, or no board options (shared flats all have kitchens).
 In Stratford-upon-Avon, we will stay in B&Bs.
 Accommodation details for New York are not available at this time.

-We will see 8-12 live shows over our two week residency, in both London and Stratford-upon-Avon (Shakespeare's birthplace).
+In London, England we will see 8-12 live shows over our two week residency, in both London and Stratford-upon-Avon (Shakespeare's birthplace).
 In addition, students will attend workshops, seminars, and talks hosted by artists and scholars from the University of London, the Royal Shakespeare Company, and the Shakespeare Birthplace Trust, and will have the chance to experience Queen Mary's annual "Peopling the Palace" performance festival, a showcase of east-London talent.
 Performance details for New York are not available at this time.